jobindjohn/vivaplus_v0.2/docs/model-doc/40-thorax.md

 <!-- TODO
-- [ ] change to compressible material and add sliding contact for thoracic cavity soft tissue -->
+- [ ] add sliding contact for thoracic cavity soft tissue -->

 ## Contacts in the Thorax